patrickbucher/daily-frontend-grind-q4-2024/diary.md

 to be executed conditionally.
 (The author probably had to omit the curly braces in order to save space on the page to prevent an ugly page break.)

+I continued with the implementation of the game.

 # Day 16 (2024-10-17)

 I continued working through chapter 16.
 Unfortunately, the game isn't rendered